 The focus on self-reliance, building resilient supply chains and promoting ease of doing business will lay a firm foundation for future growth and transform India into a global hub for various economic sectors, including the crucial hydrocarbons sector and allied industries.

-over five and a half decades.
+EIL has been at the forefront of the domestic hydrocarbons industry for over five and a half decades.
 As India's leading Engineering Consultancy & EPC - Navratna firm, Your Company has a significant track record across the entire oil & gas value chain, and has also made a mark globally by executing landmark projects around the world.